flyteorg/flyte/docs/source/gen/flytectl_get_launchplan.rst

-.. _flytectl_get_launchplan:
+.. _FlyteCTL_get_launchplan:

-flytectl get launchplan
+FlyteCTL get launchplan
 -----------------------

-Gets launch plan resources
+Get launch plan resources

 Synopsis
 ~~~~~~~~

-Retrieve all launch plans within the project and domain (launchplan, launchplans can be used interchangeably).
+Retrieve all launch plans within the project and domain (launch plan, launch plans can be used interchangeably):
 ::

  flytectl get launchplan -p flytesnacks -d development

- Retrieve a launch plan by name within the project and domain.
+ Retrieve a launch plan by name within the project and domain:

 ::

  flytectl get launchplan -p flytesnacks -d development core.basic.lp.go_greet

-Retrieve the latest version of the task by name within the project and domain.
+Retrieve the latest version of the task by name within the project and domain:

 ::

  flytectl get launchplan -p flytesnacks -d development  core.basic.lp.go_greet --latest

-Retrieves a particular version of the launch plan by name within the project and domain.
+Retrieve a particular version of the launch plan by name within the project and domain:

 ::

  flytectl get launchplan -p flytesnacks -d development  core.basic.lp.go_greet --version v2

-Retrieves all the launch plans with filters.
+Retrieve all the launch plans with filters:
 ::

-  bin/flytectl get launchplan -p flytesnacks -d development --filter.fieldSelector="name=core.basic.lp.go_greet"
+  flytectl get launchplan -p flytesnacks -d development --filter.fieldSelector="name=core.basic.lp.go_greet"

-Retrieves launch plans entity search across all versions with filters.
+Retrieve launch plans entity search across all versions with filters:
 ::

-  bin/flytectl get launchplan -p flytesnacks -d development k8s_spark.dataframe_passing.my_smart_schema --filter.fieldSelector="version=v1"
+  flytectl get launchplan -p flytesnacks -d development k8s_spark.dataframe_passing.my_smart_schema --filter.fieldSelector="version=v1"

-Retrieves all the launch plans with limit and sorting.
+Retrieve all the launch plans with limit and sorting:
 ::

-  bin/flytectl get launchplan -p flytesnacks -d development --filter.sortBy=created_at --filter.limit=1 --filter.asc
+  flytectl get launchplan -p flytesnacks -d development --filter.sortBy=created_at --filter.limit=1 --filter.asc

-Retrieves all launch plans within the project and domain in YAML format.
+Retrieve all launch plans within the project and domain in YAML format:

 ::

  flytectl get launchplan -p flytesnacks -d development -o yaml

-Retrieves all launch plans the within the project and domain in JSON format.
+Retrieve all launch plans the within the project and domain in JSON format:

 ::

  flytectl get launchplan -p flytesnacks -d development -o json

-Retrieve a launch plan within the project and domain as per a version and generate the execution spec file; the file can be used to launch the execution using the 'create execution' command.
+Retrieve a launch plan within the project and domain as per a version and generate the execution spec file; the file can be used to launch the execution using the 'create execution' command:

 ::